codeaashu/Proedit/README.md

 ` Getting Started 🚀 `

-To run this web application locally, follow these steps:
+To run this web application locally, follow these steps: <br>
 `1.
-Clone this repository to your local machine.`
+Clone this repository to your local machine.` <br>
 `2.
 Open index.html file in the web browser.`

 ` License © `